chili-publish/grafx-documentation/docs/GraFx-Studio/guides/template-variables/define/index.md

 ### Move to Top

-Will move the document variable to the top of the list
+Will move the template variable to the top of the list

-You can also drag the document variable in the list to where you want to position it.
+You can also drag the template variable in the list to where you want to position it.

 This location does not have any effect on the working of your document.
 It will only help to guide the end-user to see them in a logical order.

 ### Move to Bottom

-Will move the document variable to the bottom of the list
+Will move the template variable to the bottom of the list

 You can also drag it in the list to where you want to position it.